Gangway connection: Travelling post offices

 Coaches built for travelling post office (TPO) services normally had their gangway connections offset to one side.
 There were two main reasons: there was a perceived security risk should these coaches be coupled to ordinary passenger-carrying coaches, the differing gangway positions minimising the risk of intrusion; and more space was available for sorting tables, the postal workers being able to walk in a straight line between vans without disturbing the sorters.

 A disadvantage was that when a van was added to a TPO train, it might need to be turned around before it could be used.
 After the formation of British Railways, most new Mark 1 TPO vans were provided with centre gangways, though a batch intended to work with older vans were given offset gangways.
 These were altered to the standard arrangement in 1973.
 Until then, they had been the only BR Mark 1 gangwayed coaches not to have the Pullman gangway.

 Locomotives (corridor tenders)

 LNER Class A1 4-6-2 with corridor tender.
 Circular window of passageway at upper right of tender rear.

-A corridor tender is a locomotive tender with a passageway to one side, allowing crew changes on the fly.
+A corridor tender is special type of locomotive tender with a passageway along one side to allow crew to pass between the locomotive cab and the front coach of the train.
+It was introduced to enable crew changes while the train is in service.